anushkumar28/assignment5/README.md

 ## Getting Started

 These instructions will help you get this project up and running on your local machine.
+It is preferred that you have basic programming knowledge (preferably in Python).
 See the deployment section below for instructions on how to deploy the project on a live system.

 ### Prerequisites